algosup/2024-2025-project-5-bubble-intermarche-team-2/Documents/Technical/technical_specifications.md

 #### 8.2.1 The Launch Page

-When the user is on the launch page, a workflow[^2] is triggered to redirect the user to the language page when he clicks anywhere on his screen.
+When the user is on the launch page, a workflow is triggered to redirect the user to the language page when he clicks anywhere on his screen.

 ```mermaid
 graph TD